-The VCLA shall present an annual report at the end of each year of operation to the City Council pursuant to Streets and Highways Code §36650 (see Appendix 1).
-The San Buenaventura City Clerk shall send copies of the annual report to the Oxnard, Camarillo and Port Hueneme City Councils.
+The Bureau shall present an annual report at the end of each year of operation to the City Council pursuant to Streets and Highways Code §36650 (see Appendix 1).
 The annual report shall include:

-- Any proposed changes in the boundaries of the improvement district or in any benefit zones or classification of businesses within the district. - The improvements and activities to be provided for that fiscal year. - An estimate of the cost of providing the improvements and the activities for that fiscal year. - The method and basis of levying the assessment in sufficient detail to allow each business owner to estimate the amount of the assessment to be levied against his or her business for that fiscal year. - The amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - The amount of any contributions to be made from sources other than assessments levied pursuant to this part.
+- Any proposed changes in the boundaries of the improvement district or in any benefit zones or classification of businesses within the district. - The improvements and activities to be provided for that fiscal year. - An estimate of the cost of providing the improvements and the activities for that fiscal year. - The method and basis of levying the assessment in sufficient detail to allow each business owner to estimate the amount of the assessment to be levied against his or her business for that fiscal year. - The estimated amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - The estimated amount of any contributions to be made from sources other than assessments levied pursuant to this part.